ga-curriculum/github-collaboration/branching-and-working-with-branches/README.md

 > The `origin` is the default name for the remote repository.
 When you clone a repository, Git automatically creates a remote called `origin` that points to the original repository on GitHub.
 We will be looking at how to change or add remote repository locations in a later lesson.

-Now if you go to the repository on GitHub and click on the `main` branch you will see that there is a `feature/new-feature-one` branch.
+Now if you go to the repository on GitHub you will see that there is also a `feature/new-feature-one` branch.